 So, there was no time for sleeping.
 We were only here for 3 days so we begun exploring straight away.

 First day we opted en foot and we headed down towards Las Ramblas…

+Las Ramblas is a notorious a tourist hotspot.
 It is a stretch of 1.2km filled with shops, markets, flowers, outdoor restaurants and PEOPLE.
+Lots of them.

 So I slipped out of conversation and into sensual heaven.

 Half way down Las Ramblas, when you spot Dunkin’ Donuts on your right, you will come across this opening which is home to La Boqueria – the market of all markets.